kokonrori/miyawaki-casual-action-game/README.md

 You will take the role of Miyawaki（a.k.a.
 Sakura-san）, a girl one of the top fighters at school.
 Angry dogs have invaded Miyawaki's town.

 > **`SMASH all angry dogs`** within 90 secs to save her town.
-Be careful of red fire dogs.
+Be careful of red fire dogs!
 You can only defeat fire dogs to smash them into the water.

 ## Demo play: